heidi1105/CSHARP-JUN2024/04-orm/CRUD.md

 ## 1. Project setup
 - Add the 2 packages (MySQL & efCore design)
   - NamingConvention package is optional
-- Add the connection string in appsettings.json
+- Add the connection string in appsettings.json (Follow the platform and update your password & db)
 - Create Context file (Name must end with Context)
   ```cs
     namespace CRUDDemo.Models; // Add the correct namespace